-This Italian luxury vehicle doesn’t just come with a high price tag; it’s also one of the most expensive cars to insure.
+This Italian luxury vehicle doesn’t just come with a high price tag; it’s also one of the most expensive as far as insurance in the United States.
 The good news is that even though it looks like a Maserati sports car, it isn’t nearly as expensive.
 At about $150,000 you can own this beauty.
 Just make sure you factor in the extras and that insurance premium.

-And, we are back to the German companies yet again.
+And, we are back to the German companies yet again, this time with the Mercedes S63 AMG.
 At first glance, you would think that this car is all about remaining respectful.
 It looks like something your neighborhood dentist might drive.
 Once you’re behind the wheel, however, you find out how much of a beast this car truly is.

 This is anything but your serene sedan.
 It’s powerful and accelerates to 60 mph in just 3.4 seconds.
 That might be terrifying if you aren’t prepared for it.
 The quick response is due to the 4.0-liter V8 engine that produces 603 horsepower.